School of Medicine

 Sarada Sakamuri, MD

 BioDr.
 Sarada Sakamuri specializes in neuromuscular medicine.
-Her interests are in peripheral nerve injury, neuromuscular ultrasound, EMG/NCS, neurogenetic disorders, and medical education.
+Her interests are peripheral nerve injury, neuromuscular ultrasound, EMG/NCS, and neurogenetic disorders.
+Her other passion is graduate medical education.

-Dr. Sakamuri studied psychology at Rutgers University and she graduated with Phi Beta Kappa distinction.
-She obtained her medical degree from Rutgers New Jersey Medical School, where she lead multiple community service and medical education activities and was elected to the Alpha Omega Alpha and Gold Humanism Honor Societies.
+She graduated from Rutgers University with Phi Beta Kappa distinction and a degree in psychology.
+She attended Rutgers New Jersey Medical School in Newark, NJ, where she led multiple community service and medical education activities and was elected to the Alpha Omega Alpha and Gold Humanism Honor Societies.
 She moved to the Bay Area to pursue neurology residency at Stanford, where she later served as chief resident.
 She then completed two years of fellowship in EMG/Clinical Neurophysiology and Neuromuscular Medicine and research training at Forbes Norris MDA/ALS Research Center.

 Dr. Sakamuri's passion is neuromuscular medicine, with a focus on peripheral nerve traumas and disorders.
 She is Co-Director of the Center for Peripheral Nerve Surgery along with neurosurgeon Dr. Thomas J. Wilson.
-She performs advanced evaluations of peripheral nerve conditions by integrating nerve and muscle ultrasound and neurophysiologic testing (EMG/NCS) at the bedside, and founded the Stanford Neuromuscular Ultrasound Program.
+She performs advanced evaluations of peripheral nerve conditions by integrating nerve and muscle ultrasound and neurophysiologic testing (EMG/NCS) at the bedside.
 She has advanced training in nerve and muscle ultrasound, and sits on the Neuromuscular Ultrasound Committee of the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM).

-Dr. Sakamuri's other passion is medical education.
-She is the Director of the Stanford Neuromuscular Medicine Fellowship and Associate Director of the Clinical Neurophysiology/EMG Fellowship.
-She supervises a weekly neurology resident continuity clinic and enjoys teaching sessions medical students as well as the fantastic neurology and physiatry residents and fellows.
-She has fond memories of her time as a clinical instructor at Jagiellonian University Medical College in Poland.
+Dr. Sakamuri's other passion is graduate medical education.
+She is the Program Director of the Stanford Neuromuscular Medicine Fellowship and Associate Director of the Clinical Neurophysiology/EMG Fellowship, with a total of five ACGME-accredited positions filled by extremely bright and talented fellows.
+She supervises a weekly neurology resident continuity clinic and enjoys teaching medical students and neurology and physiatry residents and fellows.
+She been awarded the Lysia S. Forno Award for outstanding contributions to resident teaching.

 Current Research and Scholarly InterestsNeuron death, stress, gene therapy